stygian-phrygian/hypatia/README.md

 ## Usage
 This application is controlled by sending CSound score data to it (via OSC).
 See the API below.
-The score data is fairly high-level (ish).
+The score data is fairly high-level (ish) however not meant to be written by hand.
 The CSound instruments were designed to mimic an API in a sense.
-One can think of this application as an audio backend perhaps for other things.
+One can think of this as an audio backend perhaps for other things.
 Or it's an exploration in masochism.
 In fact, you should probably only use this within a wrapper language or application (which I'm working on maybe).